Nobody’s Guaranteed TSA PreCheck 100% of the Time – There Are Quirks You Should Know About

 Global Entry is useful, even for folks who don’t travel outside the country that often.
 That’s because you’ll receive a free membership to TSA PreCheck, which is helpful for scooting past the security checkpoint without undressing or taking your laptop and toiletries from your carry-on bags.

 You probably already know that.
 But something you may not know is that you’re never guaranteed to receive TSA PreCheck 100% of the time.
 Whether you’ve got Global Entry or you’ve actually applied for TSA PreCheck, there will still be some times you’re not selected, and you’ll have to wait in the regular line just like all the normal travelers.

 On top of that, there are some airline quirks that will further prevent you from receiving TSA PreCheck.
 I ran into a problem when booking a domestic American Airlines flight with Iberia Avios points.

-As a reminder, you can get TSA PreCheck for free with cards like:
+As a reminder, you can get TSA PreCheck (via an up to $100 statement credit) with cards like:

 TSA PreCheck Is Never Guaranteed

 While booking an American Airlines flight with Iberia Avios points, I could not find anywhere to attach my Trusted Traveler Number (Global Entry or TSA PreCheck number).
 As far as I know, you cannot add your Global Entry number to an Iberia reservation.
 I’ve read an account of a traveler calling Iberia and requesting they manually attach a trusted traveler number to his reservation, but I’ve never tried it.

 In the past, there have been a couple scenarios where I’ve booked a flight and added my Trusted Traveler Number to my reservation later.
 Because I couldn’t add my number through Iberia, I figured I’d try to add it to my reservation at the airport.
 My number was already attached to my American Airlines account, so I figured it wouldn’t be a big deal.

 It was a big deal.